Why these parents volunteered their young children for Covid-19 vaccine trials

 (CNN)As troubling new variants emerge, doctors say America's chances of winding down the Covid-19 pandemic in the US will largely depend on how many young adults and children get vaccinated.

 Now, toddlers and babies as young as 6 months old are testing Covid-19 vaccines to help make sure they're safe for other young children.
-If the pediatric trials go well, children under 12 might be eligible to get vaccinated in fall or winter.
+If the pediatric trials go well, children under 12 might be eligible to get vaccinated this fall or winter.

 For many parents, the decision to volunteer their kids was easy.